 Most people know that potassium helps with muscle cramps.
 Like sodium, potassium is a key nutrient for muscle function.

 Although hypokalemia (low serum potassium) is a well-documented risk factor for cramps, more research is needed to prove that potassium supplements can prevent cramping.
-I believe that they may, but I’d like to see an RCT on this topic.
+I believe that they may, but I’d like to see a randomized controlled trial (RCT) on this topic.

-Even without perfect data from the lab, there’s no downside to hitting 3.5–5 grams of potassium per day.
-Only about 3% of Americans hit the IOM target of 4.7 g/day, likely contributing to our collective blood pressure problem.
+Even without perfect data from the lab, there’s no downside to hitting 3.5–5 grams of potassium per day if you have healthy kidneys.
+Yet 60–80% of Americans fail to even hit the adequate intake of 3.4 grams per day (in men) and 2.6 grams per day (in women).
+This is likely contributing to our collective blood pressure problem.
 And we do have solid clinical data that potassium supplementation lowers blood pressure in those with hypertension.

 If you eat a ketogenic diet, it can be difficult to hit that target.
 Many potassium-rich foods like potatoes, fruits, and carrots are limited on keto to promote ketosis.
 And much like with sodium, a low-carb diet increases potassium losses through urine.
 Less potassium in, more potassium out, more muscle cramps.